xavidop/alexa-ask-aws-cli-docker/README.md

 # Docker image for ASK and AWS CLI

-The purpose of this container is to be able to use the [Amazon ASK CLI (Alexa Skills Kit)](https://developer.amazon.com/docs/smapi/ask-cli-intro.html#alexa-skills-kit-command-line-interface-ask-cli) in a Docker container in Devops pipelines.
+The purpose of this container is to be able to use the [Amazon ASK CLI](https://developer.amazon.com/docs/smapi/ask-cli-intro.html#alexa-skills-kit-command-line-interface-ask-cli) and [Amazon AWS CLI](https://docs.aws.amazon.com/cli/index.html) in a Docker container in DevOps pipelines.

 **NOTE:** This is a fork from [martindsouza](https://github.com/martindsouza/docker-amazon-ask-cli) image with these changes:
 1. Image base is the latest LTS version instead of the current version of Node.js.
 2. Added ASK_CLI_VERSION build argument in order to be able to work with different ASK CLI versions.
 3. Added git and zip packages that ASK CLI will use in its commands.
 4. Added Bespoken.
 5. Remove volumes.
-I think it is not necessary in a simple docker image that I will use in my devops pipelines.
+I think it is not necessary in a simple docker image that I will use in my DevOps pipelines.
 In addition, you can use '-v' argument in `docker run` command whenever you want.

 ## ASK Config

-Before running this example ensure that you've registered for an [Alexa Developer](https://developer.amazon.com/alexa) account.
+You have to take into account that you have to have an [Alexa Developer](https://developer.amazon.com/alexa) account to be able to work with this container.

 ### ask configure

 Running `ask configure` in v2 and `ask init` in v1 in the container will ask you a set of questions to create the Alexa credentials.
 Follow all the steps explained in the official documentation[https://developer.amazon.com/en-US/docs/alexa/smapi/manage-credentials-with-ask-cli.html].

 In either case ensure that you pass in `-v $(pwd)/ask-config:/home/node/.ask \` (where `$(pwd)/ask-config` is a location on your host machine) as an option when running the container to preserve the ASK configuration.